 - According to certain researchers at the National Institute of Allergy and Infectious Diseases (NIAID), a division of the National Institutes of Health, an experimental HIV vaccine based on mRNA – the same platform technology used in two highly effective COVID-19 vaccines – shows promise in mice and non-human primates.

-- Their findings, published in the journal Nature Medicine, demonstrate that the novel vaccine was secure and elicited the desired cellular and antibody immune reactions against an HIV-like virus.
+- Their findings, published in Nature Medicine, demonstrate that the novel vaccine was secure and elicited the desired cellular and antibody immune reactions against an HIV-like virus.